 Sell donated gold and silver from Blackburn charity shops, online and by post.

 Blackburn charity shops can sell donated gold, silver, watches and coins by post with GoldPaid, with no one leaving the counter.
 Send photos on WhatsApp first and ask anything that matters to the charity.
 Request a free prepaid Royal Mail Special Delivery label, receive a no-obligation written valuation, and your charity’s registered bank account is paid by Faster Payments once you accept.
-There is no shop to visit, and declined items return free, tracked and insured.
+There is no shop to visit, and declined items return free, tracked and signed for.

 How does a Blackburn charity shop sell donated gold and silver?A Blackburn charity shop sends GoldPaid photos of donated gold, silver, watches or coins on WhatsApp and asks questions first.
 GoldPaid posts a free prepaid Royal Mail Special Delivery label, returns a no-obligation written valuation, and pays the charity’s registered bank account by Faster Payments once the offer is accepted.
 No shop visit is needed.